NeoGranular/lanyon/_posts/2017-01-08-martial-god-chapter-02-01.md

 If Lin Taoli had revealed this bizarre imprint technique from the beginning, how long he could have survived?

-His vision then shifted on the individual standing before Lin Taoli.
+His vision then shifted onto the individual standing before Lin Taoli.

 His mouth suddenly felt bitter, extremely bitter…